BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 **pgAdmin 4** is the standard Postgres GUI, comparable to SSMS.
 It is a web-application that runs locally in your browser (served by a bundled Python web server).
 Key differences from SSMS to know about:

 - The **Query Tool** is opened per-database by right-clicking a database and choosing "Query Tool."
-- **Execution plans** are shown via the Explain / Explain Analyze buttons in the toolbar — the output is a graphical tree and a table of nodes, similar to SSMS's graphical plan.
+- **Execution plans** are shown via the Explain / Explain Analyze buttons in the toolbar,  the output is a graphical tree and a table of nodes, similar to SSMS's graphical plan.
 - Server-level administration (roles, tablespaces, replication) lives under the server node.
 - The **Dashboard** tab shows real-time activity equivalent to SQL Server's Activity Monitor.